Beacon Insurance Coverage for Rehab and Detox

 At American Addiction Centers, we offer locations nationwide at which you can receive leading-edge treatment for your substance use disorders.
-American Addiction Centers works with many insurance providers, including Beacon, to provide you with choices for your drug rehab needs.
-To discuss your options for treatment at one of our leading facilities, call us at 1-888-935-1318.
-You will speak to a trained referral specialist who can help you check your benefits and determine how American Addiction Centers can meet your needs for drug detox and drug rehab.
+American Addiction Centers works with many insurance providers, including Beacon, to provide you with choices for your alcohol or drug rehab needs.
+To find a local treatment facility near you, call our rehab hotline at .
+You will speak to a trained referral specialist who can help you check your benefits and determine how American Addiction Centers can meet your needs for alcohol or drug detox and drug rehab.